IBM-Cloud/terraform-provider-ibm/website/docs/r/is_dedicated_host.html.markdown

 - `host_group`-  (String) The unique ID of the dedicated host group this dedicated host is in.
 - `href`-  (String) The URL for this dedicated host.
 - `instance_placement_enabled`-  (String) If set to **true**, instances can be placed on this dedicated host.
-- `instances`-  (String)  Array of instances that are allocated to this dedicated host.
+- `instances`-  (List)  Array of instances that are allocated to this dedicated host.

   Nested scheme for `instance`:
-  - `crn`-  (String) The CRN for the VSI.
+  - `crn`-  (List) The CRN for the VSI.

     Nested scheme for `crn`:
-    - `deleted`-  (String) If present, this property indicates the referenced resource has been deleted and provides supplementary information.
+    - `deleted`-  (List) If present, this property indicates the referenced resource has been deleted and provides supplementary information.
 Nested deleted blocks have the following structure.

       Nested scheme for `deleted`:
       - `more_info`-  (String) Link to documentation about deleted resources.